Revolutionized-IoT2/.github/profile/README.md

 > If you don't have any plugins, the node will shutdown automatically.

-Pull node image to your device
+Pull the node image to your device

 ```
 docker pull ghcr.io/revolutionized-iot2/riot2-node:latest-arm64v8
 ```

-Update below docker command according to your settings and start the node
+Update the docker command below according to your settings and start the node

 ```
 docker run -d --restart=on-failure:5 \
 -v /app/Data:/app/Data \